mmastora/yaas-selfservice-consumption-storefront/Readme.md

 For OS X, follow the steps below:-

-1. If you do not have homebrew installed, please do so from [Homebrew website](http://brew.sh/) or else skip this step and go to next step.
+1. If you do not have homebrew installed, please do so from [Homebrew website](http://brew.sh/) or else skip this step and go to next step(Step #2).

 2. Install node and npm via homebrew using the command below